Tajdar-e-Haram

-"Tajdar-e-Haram" (تاجدارِ حرم) is a qawwali performed by the Pakistani musical group, Sabri Brothers.
+"Tajdar-e-Haram" (تاجدارِ حرم) is a qawwali in praise of the Prophet Muhammad performed by the Pakistani musical group, Sabri Brothers.

 1982 version

-In 1982, Sabri Brothers recorded this qawwali for Pakistani film Sahaaray.
+In 1982, the Sabri Brothers recorded this qawwali for Pakistani film Sahaaray.

 2015 version

 In 2015, it was rendered by Atif Aslam, during Coke Studio season 8 episode 1.
 It was considered to be produced by Strings.
 Atif Aslam revealed that the track was produced by Shiraz Uppal.
-This was a tribute paid by Atif to Sabri Brothers.
+This was a tribute by Atif to the Sabri Brothers' rendition of the qawwali singing praise of the prophet of Islam.